robocorp/actions-cookbook/deploy-fly-io/README.md

 Setting up configuration file for each is needed - you can leave them as in this example or update to your needs:

 - Docker [./docker/Dockerfile](./docker/Dockerfile) to setup the base Python image
-- Nginx [./docker/nginx.conf](./docker/nginx.conf) to expose endpoints need for AI application
+- Nginx [./docker/nginx.conf](./docker/nginx.conf) to expose endpoints needed for use in AI applications
-- Supervisor [./docker/supervisord.conf](./docker/supervisord.conf) to handle launching the applications
+- Supervisor [./docker/supervisord.conf](./docker/supervisord.conf) to handle the service management

 ---